austinDaily/dotfyles/README.md

 ```bash
 dotfyles init
 ```
 This command will create a git repo in your Home directory called "myDotfyles", scan your Home directory for important configuration files/dirs, copy/symlink them to the "myDotfyles" repo, stage and commit them to Git, and finally push them to your GitHub.
-When you run this command, you will be given an authorization code to enter into GitHub.
-Once you enter the correct auth code, your "myDotfyles" repo will be push to your GitHub.